Hodgkins, Illinois

 Hodgkins is a village in Cook County, Illinois, United States, and is an industrial suburb of Chicago.
 The population was 1,500 at the 2020 census, down from 1,897 at the 2010 census.

 A United Parcel Service facility, known as CACH, is located in Hodgkins at 1 UPS Way.
 CACH employs over 9,000 people and is the "largest package sorting center in the world".

+On July 12, 2023, at approximately 6:30pm a tornado (eventually rated as an EF2) crossed LaGrange Road (U.S. 45) from neighboring Countryside.
+It caused tree damage in the Theodore Stone Forest Preserve.
+Structures along the path of the storm that were affected included Salerno's Restaurant, Ettleson Cadillac, The Quarry Shopping Mall (including Walmart, Kohl's, and Ross), Republic Bank, Menards, and Target.
+As it crossed East Avenue, it damaged D & S Truck Sales, and structures on Lenzi Avenue before spinning into the Vulcan Quarry.
+It eventually headed East, into neighboring McCook.

 Geography

 Hodgkins is located at 41°45′51″N 87°51′34″W (41.764181, −87.859384).